 This one is a hot topic now.
 Because websites are ever-changing with photos, links, and content, it is a good idea to monitor your site and make sure you’re meeting accessibility standards.
 While no formal ruling has been published on accessibility, that does not mean you should push this to the back burner.
 Before you sign that contract, be sure to ask about a company’s accessibility standards and how they can help you maintain accessibility.

 When we go live with a website, we ensure that website is accessible.
 In 2020, we partnered with a website governance platform, Monsido, to provide ongoing accessibility reviews and tools for our clients.

-At LRS, we are always working on new options for Antilles, and if we do not already offer it, chances are we can, or already have, built it for another client.
+At LRS, we are always working on new options for our website content manager, LRS Antilles, and if we do not already offer it, chances are we can, or already have, built it for another client.

 See how Conn Hospitality Group grew its website as its business expanded.

-At LRS, SEO is built into the Pages, and we’ll add SEO to each page and show you how to do it.
+At LRS™, SEO is built into our modules for easy maintenance.
+We even set it up with scoring so you can do it We’ll add SEO to each page and show you how to do it.
 (Or watch a quick video.)
 We’ll also set up Google Analytics, teach you how to use it, and email a monthly report directly to you!
 We can continue to monitor your site and provide technical SEO fixes, ideas, and best practices for your website content.
 Remember that accessibility tool, Monsido, I mentioned earlier?
 It has SEO functionality too!

-At LRS, our process involves a lot of communication.
+At LRS™ Web Solutions, our process involves a lot of communication.
 After a contract is signed, we set up a meeting with you, the Project Manager, and UI/UX Expert to discuss the project and the process.
-See this infographic to better understand the LRS process.
+See this infographic to better understand the LRS™ Web Solutions process.